 Iron Horse is prepared for, and has drills incorporating different types of emergencies.
-In all cases DIRECTIONS MUST BE FOLLOWED QUICKLY AND QUIETLY.
-Students in the halls or at lunch when an alert bell or announcement sounds should immediately seek shelter.
+In all cases, DIRECTIONS MUST BE FOLLOWED QUICKLY AND QUIETLY.
+Students in the halls or at lunch when an alert bell or announcement is made students should seek shelter.
 Should it become necessary to evacuate the school, students will be notified and should assemble in the areas assigned.
-Students will be instructed about drill procedures, including fire, secure campus, earthquake, and evacuation.
-Teachers and staff will ensure safe evacuation of students in accordance with the school's emergency plan.
+Students will be instructed about drill procedures, including fire, secure, hold, lockdown, earthquake, and evacuation.
+Teachers and staff will ensure safe evacuation of students following the school's emergency plan.
 Students are to report to the designated area and remain with their class for attendance.
 Students are not to leave the campus without clearance through the attendance office.